krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 For troubleshooting, you can refer to the [Troubleshooting guide](./azuredevops-provider-kog-blueprint/docs/troubleshooting_guide.md) in the `/docs` folder of the main chart.
 It contains common issues and solutions related to this chart.

+## Release process

+Please refer to the [Release guide](./docs/release.md) in the `/docs` folder for detailed instructions on how to release new versions of the chart and its components.